-Pursuant to the Freedom of Information Act ("FOIA"), 5 U.S.C. §552 and the implementing regulations promulgated thereunder for the U.S. Department of Education ("ED"), 34 C.F.R.
-Part 5, the National Student Legal Defense Network ("NSLDN") the following requests for records relating to the Accrediting Council for Independent Colleges and Schools ("ACICS").
+Pursuant to the Freedom of Information Act ("FOIA"), 5 U.S.C. § 552 and the implementing regulations promulgated thereunder for the United States Department of Education ("ED" or "the Department"), 34 C.F.R.
+Part 5, the National Student Legal Defense Network ("Student Defense") makes the following request for records relating to the Accrediting Council for Independent Colleges and Schools ("ACICS").